bhall2001/flyballmanager-www/docs/online.md

 ## Updating on deck status

-Once the scoring machine is setup to conenct to the internet anda schdule is published, on deck status updates are automatically communicated to ondeckmanager.com.
+Once the scoring machine is setup to conenct to the internet and a schdule is published, on deck status updates are automatically communicated to ondeckmanager.com.

 Flyball manager updates ondeckmanager.com after each heat with the status of the winner of the heat. ondeckmanger.com displays heat lamps for the current race in the ring.

 After entering the race times for the last heat of a race, Flyball Manager will ask if you would like to move the online display to the next race.
 Click `Yes`.
 This will update ondeckmanger.com that the current race has completed and the next race is moving into the ring.

 :::tip
 Moving the online display to the next race has no effect on scoring the current race.
 This indicator will only update the online status to indicate that the next race is moving into the ring.
-Once the online display is moved to the next race, continue scoring the current race
+Once the online display is moved to the next race, continue scoring the current race.
 :::

 Ondeckmanager.com uses realtime updates to send all devices the update in real time.